mahmouddwidar/Front-End-Projects/README.md

 ### Mint
 **Project Description:**

 This is a responsive web design landing page project created using only HTML and CSS.
-It's a Landing page template of graphberry.com and you can fint it here: <a href="https://www.graphberry.com/item/mint-minimal-portfolio-psd-template" target="_blank">Mint Template</a>
+It's a Landing page template of graphberry.com and you can find it here: <a href="https://www.graphberry.com/item/mint-minimal-portfolio-psd-template" target="_blank">Mint Template</a>

 **Visit the Project:**